Philippe III de Thurey: Latter Life

 He had been successful in 1393, with popular support.
 However, the arrival of Amédée II de Talaru nephew of his predecessor changed that.
 His right to coin money was abolished, but he managed to maintain primacy of the Church of Lyons over Rouen and Paris.

 In 1409, he attended the Council of Pisa.
-In 1415, Philippe de Thurey appointed as abbot of Savigny one of his own nephews, the monks who refused to accept the appointment were excommunicated.
-He financially supports the completion of the roof of the Cathedral of St. John and directs interior renovations in the St. Stephen Church inb Lyon.
+In 1415, Philippe de Thurey appointed as abbot of Savigny one of his own nephews.
+The monks who refused to accept the appointment were excommunicated.
+He financially supported the completion of the roof of the Cathedral of St. John and directed interior renovations in the St. Stephen Church inb Lyon.

 At his death, he was probably buried in Holy Sepulchre Chapel of the Cathedral lyonnaise.

-His coat of arms were: Gules of a gold necklace.
-The shield placed on the episcopal cross, which in some cases charging the shield.
+His coat of arms included an image of Gules of a gold necklace.
+The shield was placed on the episcopal cross, which in some cases charging the shield.